Global bifurcation for corotating and counter-rotating vortex pairs: Bifurcation theorems

-We state the abstract analytic global bifurcation theorem that we will be using.
+Moreover, $f$ is analytic on $V_1$.
+Finally, every solution of $F(x,y)=0$ in $U_1\times V_1$ is of the form $(g(y),y)$. \end{theorem} Second, we state the abstract analytic global bifurcation theorem that we will be using.
 This is an adaptation of the global bifurcation theorem due to Dancer \cite{dancer:global}, later improved by Buffoni and Toland \cite{bt:analytic}.
 A typical global bifurcation argument would go as follows: one constructs a local curve of solutions by bifurcating from the curve of trivial solutions by means of the Crandall--Rabinowitz theorem.
 Using a global bifurcation argument one then extends this curve to a global one along which two alternatives can occur: we either get a blow-up scenario or the curve loops back to original bifurcation point.

 Our situation is slightly different here.
 The formulation of the problem has a singularity at the bifurcation point $(0,0)$.
 Hence, we cannot continue the curve from that point.
 Instead, inspired by the global bifurcation theorem developed by Chen, Walsh and Wheeler in \cite{strat} to handle steady solitary water waves, we choose to extend the curve in a suitable open subspace for which the bifurcation parameter at the trivial solution lies on the boundary.
 This comes at the expense of having an extra alternative that the global curve doesn't connect with the initial bifurcation point as $\ep\to0$.
 Moreover, since the local curve was not constructed by means of the Crandall--Rabinowitz local bifurcation theorem, we additionally require that the linearized operator be invertible along it.
 This enables us to glue the local curve together with the global continuation.
 We remark that as a result of not starting the global curve at the bifurcation point, we cannot have a loop alternative: indeed, the bifurcation point does not lie in the open subspace and the global curve cannot reconnect with the local one due to both uniqueness of solutions, and a lose of analyticity.